Ollsoft-ai/surya-finetuning/surya_finetuning/README.md

     └── labels.csv
 ```

 The images in the `images` folder are cropped single lines.
-The `labels.csv` (a **valid** csv file) contain the gold labels for each image.
+The `labels.csv` (a **valid** csv file) contains the gold labels for each image.
 The images annotated in `labels.csv` must be a subset of the images ine the `images` folder.
 The format is as follows:

 ```csv
 img0.png,"Lorem ipsum dolor sit amet, consectetur adipiscing elit."